dicebear/dicebear/website/src/docs/contribute/index.md

 # How to contribute?

-There are two ways you can contribute to this project.
-You can either contribute an avatar style or you can contribute to the underlying project.
-For example by adding tests or updating the documentation.
+There are several ways you can contribute to this project.
+You can contribute an avatar style or improve an existing one.
+Or you add tests or update the documentation.

 ## Requirements